 The affirmative vote of a majority of the votes cast in person or represented by proxy at the Annual Meeting and entitled to vote on the matter shall ratify the selection of BD as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
 Abstentions will be treated as votes "against" the proposal.
-Broker non-
+Broker nonvotes will have no effect on the outcome of the vote.